In this age of digital media, there are many different ways of consuming video – and just as many methods of delivering it.

 Digital Nonlinear Extensible High Definition is an open-standard codec developed by Avid, primarily for use in post-production (much like Apple’s ProRes codec).
 This ‘intermediate codec’ provides an image quality comparable to uncompressed video, but with smaller file sizes and bandwidth requirements, and it preserves its observable quality even after multiple generations.
 Crucially for editing environments, it’s an intra-frame format meaning each frame is encoding independently so edits can take place quickly at any point.

-A newer version, DNxHD (Digital Nonlinear Extensible High Definition) has been designed to help editors and compositors deal with the demands of 4K and 8K content captured on a variety of devices.
+A newer version, DNxHR (Digital Nonlinear Extensible High Resolution) has been designed to help editors and compositors deal with the demands of 4K and 8K content captured on a variety of devices.
 We are yet to see this gain any significant traction in the wild.

 Pros: High quality HD imagery with low file size/bandwidth, retains mastering quality even after multiple generations of effects or composites